signalfx/splunk-otel-java/docs/metrics.md

 > configuration properties may change.

 The Splunk Distribution of OpenTelemetry Java agent gathers basic application metrics.
-Because these metrics are still experimental they are not enabled by default.
+Because these splunk-specific metrics are still experimental they are not enabled by default.
 To enable metrics, add `-Dsplunk.metrics.enabled=true` to the JVM arguments or set the environment variable `SPLUNK_METRICS_ENABLED` to `true`.
 For more information, please see the [advanced configuration](advanced-config.md#splunk-distribution-configuration)